Tamga: Caucasus

-Secondary Usage
+Secondary usage

 Eastern Europe

-Throughout the early Middle Ages, the Rurikid nobles of the Kievan Rus' used Tamga-like symbols to denote property rights over various items (Rurikid symbols).
+Throughout the early Middle Ages, the Rurikid nobles of Rus' used Tamga-like symbols to denote property rights over various items (Rurikid symbols).
 Very likely, these are of Khazar (Turkic) origin and have been adopted along with the expansion of the Rus into steppe territory.
 A similar process of acculturation of steppe elements can also be suspected for (or before) the Second Bulgarian Empire (1185–1396), as its flags closely resemble the Rurikid symbols in taking the shape of a trident.